StackVista/stackstate-docs/configure/identifiers.md

 urn:<prefix>:<type-name>:<free-form>
 ```

-Note that not all characters are allowed.
+Note that not all characters are allowed in a URN identifier.
 You can check your identifiers with the following URN regex:

 ```
 ^urn:[a-z0-9][a-z0-9-]{0,31}:[a-z0-9()+,\-.:=@;$_!*'%/?#]+$